technobotanist/VisStudioUnityCamera/courses/visstudiocameraunity/emulator/settingup.md

 ## Final Words

-Once you have ensured that the camera is configured properly, if you are using the given camera controller, then the camera should be all set to be used in your project within the Visualizaiton Studio.
-Please note that you will not be able to see how your project looks in the Visualization Studio unless you build and run the project in the space or you use the 3D Emulator (Instructions for the emulator are part of another section).
-Play mode will only show a reduced size and will not wrap around the entire screen, even if the ```Maximize on Play``` option is selected.
+Once you have ensured that the camera and emulator are configured properly, if you are using the given camera controller, then the camera should be all set to be used in your project to view an emulated Visualizaiton Studio.
+Please note that you will have to delete the emulator and follow the [3D Camera Tutorial](visstudiocameraunity/firstpersoncamera/gettingstarted) to replace the camera system once you wish to put it in the actual Visualization studio.

 In order to schedule time to test your project within the Visualization Studio, please follow the instructions here: (```Insert link here```).